Sint Eustatius: Dutch West India Company

-Slave trade and free port
+Free port and slave trade

 Sint Eustatius became the most profitable asset of the Dutch West India Company and a transit point for enslaved Africans in the transatlantic slave trade.
 The ruins of the Waterfort on the southwest coast of the island are reminders of this past.
-A slave house of two floors was located in the Waterfort.
-Plantations of sugar cane, tobacco and indigo were established on the island and worked with labor of enslaved Africans.
+A slave house of two floors was in the Waterfort.
+Plantations of sugarcane, cotton, tobacco, coffee and indigo were established on the island and worked with labor of enslaved Africans.
 In 1774 there were 75 plantations on the island with names such as Gilboa, Kuilzak, Zelandia, Zorg en Rust, Nooit Gedacht, Ruym Sigt and Golden Rock.

 In the 18th century, St. Eustatius's geographical placement in the middle of Danish (Virgin Islands), British (Jamaica, St. Kitts, Barbados, Antigua), French (St. Domingue, Ste.
-Lucie, Martinique, Guadeloupe) and Spanish (Cuba, Santo Domingo, Puerto Rico) territories—its large harborage, neutrality and status from 1756 as a free port with no customs duties were all factors in it becoming a major point of transhipment of captured Africans, goods, and a locus for trade in contraband.
-Transshipment of captured Africans to the British, French, and Spanish islands of the eastern Caribbean was significant enough that the colonists constructed a building inside the fortress Amsterdam.
-This building served as a depot of enslaved Africans for the Dutch West India Company until around 1740.
-It housed about 450 people.
-St. Eustatius's economy flourished under the Dutch by ignoring the monopolistic trade restrictions of the British, French and Spanish islands; it became known as The Golden Rock.
+Lucie, Martinique, Guadeloupe) and Spanish (Cuba, Santo Domingo, Puerto Rico) territories—along with its large harborage, neutrality and status from 1756 as a free port with no customs duties—were all factors in it becoming a major point of transhipment of African slaves, goods, and a locus for trade in contraband.
+Transshipment of captured Africans to the British, French, and Spanish islands of the eastern Caribbean was significant enough that the colonists built a two-story slave house at the fortress Amsterdam (also known as Waterfort) to serve as a depot of enslaved Africans until around 1740.
+The depot housed about 400–450 people.

+St. Eustatius's economy flourished under the Dutch by ignoring the monopolistic trade restrictions of the British, French and Spanish islands; it became known as the "Golden Rock".
 Edmund Burke said of the island in 1781:

 It has no produce, no fortifications for its defence, nor martial spirit nor military regulations ...
 Its utility was its defence.
 The universality of its use, the neutrality of its nature was its security and its safeguard.
 Its proprietors had, in the spirit of commerce, made it an emporium for all the world. ...
 Its wealth was prodigious, arising from its industry and the nature of its commerce.